Patriotism is red, white & blue, not blue vs. red.

 Let’s not do it, anymore.

-Our gatherings, protests and rallies should be awash in American flags, too.
+Our gatherings, protests and rallies should be awash in USA flags, too.

-That’s why, since I began rabble-rousing about this a couple of years ago, I’ve made a point of carrying the American flag to events.
+That’s why, since I began rabble-rousing about this a couple of years ago, I’ve made a point of carrying theflag to events.

 In 2017 it was The People’s March.
 I demonstrated for science and the absolute need for immediate action on climate change, waving the flag along the way.
 I was the only one.
-Yesterday I attended a political rally for Sen. Heidi Heitkamp’s re-election and held Old Glory proudly over my head.
+Yesterday I attended a political rally for a candidate and held Old Glory proudly over my head.
 Again, I was the only one.

 Shouldn’t be that way.

-The flag is a symbol of American individuality, strength and power to overcome.
-Not all that long ago it symbolized American unity, too.
+The flag is a symbol of USA individuality, strength and power to overcome.
+Not all that long ago it symbolized national unity, too.
 It’s mine, it’s yours, it’s ours.

 So get out there.
 Gather, protest, speak up and – for the sake of all that is good about the United States of America – take Old Glory with you.

-I’m takin’ the American flag back.
+I’m takin’ the USA flag back.
 Who’s with me?